cesar-rocha/niwqg/README.md

 ```bash
 python setup.py develop
 ```

+### Testing
+A test-suit is in the works.
+For now, you can run the examples.

 # Development
 The code is under rapid development by [@crocha700](https://github.com/crocha700) as part of the project "Stimulated Loss of Balance" (SLOB) with